tuliomoreira77/python-simple-gb-emulator/README.md

 ## ⚙️ About the Project

 This emulator aims to replicate the core functionality of the original **Nintendo Game Boy**, including CPU, memory, and graphics rendering.
-It was created for educational purposes and as a technical challenge to better understand how the Game Boy works internally.
+It was created for educational purposes and as a technical challenge.

 ---